alexanderYaw/nanotec-controller/docs/user-guide/index.md

 ![calibration-window](images/calibration-window.jpg)

-Open it with **Calibration…**.
+Open it with **Calibration… → Axes — travel limits & home**.
 It shows X, Y, Z (Θ has no home and is excluded).
-All calibration values are saved to `calibration.json` next to the app and survive restarts.
+All calibration values are saved to `calibration.json` next to the app and survive restarts — that one file also holds the vision calibration from §10.

 For each axis:
 * **Set Min / Set Max** — jog the axis to a position in the main window, then click to